 Age and growth studies suggest a difference in the age structures of catches taken in the BoP (New Zealand, EMA 1) and New South Wales (Australia).
-For fish from the New South Wales study, a peak was found at 1 year that accounted for more than 55% of the fish sampled, with a maximum age of 7 yr.
-The BoP results show a much broader distribution, with a maximum age of 24 yr, and a mode in the data around 8 to 10 yr.
-Growth parameters estimated in the BoP study are given in Table 4.
+For fish from the New South Wales study (Stewart et al 2001), a peak was found at 1 year that accounted for more than 55% of the fish sampled, with a maximum age of 7 years.
+The BoP results show a much broader distribution, with a maximum age of 24 years, and a mode in the data at around 8 to 10 years.
+Growth parameters estimated in the BoP study are given in Table 6.
 Following a quantitative test of competing growth models in the BoP study, no evidence was found of statistically significant differences in growth between the sexes in BoP blue mackerel.